Hypertufa Garden Container

 A Simple Technique

-The way I do it is much easier that the way some folks like to use a box-in-a-box technique that sandwiches hypertufa and chicken wire in a boxed frame.
+Some folks like to use a box-in-a-box technique that sandwiches hypertufa and chicken wire in a boxed frame, but the way I do it is much easier.

 By pressing leaves, flowers, or other interesting pieces of vegetation into the wet mud, you can create interesting decorative pattern designs.
 Get creative and sculpt it into pieces that bring interest into your garden.